PersiaML/tutorials/src/benchmark/index.md

 <img src="img/scalability.png" width="1200">
 </center>

-Above figure illustrates significant performance improvements from Persia: e.g., for the Taobao-Ad benchmark, PERSIA is 7.12× and 8.4× faster than that of the synchronous and asynchronous modes of XDL, and 1.71× faster than PaddlePaddle–same level of speedup also appears in the Avazu-Ad and Criteo-Ad benchmark.
+Above figure illustrates significant performance improvements from PERSIA: e.g., for the Taobao-Ad benchmark, PERSIA is 7.12× and 8.4× faster than that of the synchronous and asynchronous modes of XDL, and 1.71× faster than PaddlePaddle–same level of speedup also appears in the Avazu-Ad and Criteo-Ad benchmark.

 ## Scalability: Number of Parameters

-The intensive test of Persia’ capacity is conducted over Google cloud platform with a heterogeneous cluster including:
+The intensive test of PERSIA's capacity is conducted over Google cloud platform with a heterogeneous cluster including:
 * 8 a2-highgpu-8g instances (each with 8 Nvidia A100 GPUs) as NN workers;
 * 100 c2-standard-30 instances (each with 30 vCPUs, 120 GB RAM) as embedding workers;
 * 30 m2-ultramem-416 instances (each with 416 vCPUs, 12 TB RAM) as embedding PS.